Get the highlights in your inbox every week.

 Maybe you want to take control of your information and move away from a closed, proprietary tool.
 Maybe you're disgruntled about the recent changes to Evernote's services.
 Maybe you just want to take notes the open source way.
 Whatever your reasons for moving away from Evernote, there are open source alternatives out there.

-Let's take a look at four of those alternatives.
+Let's take a look at a few of those alternatives.

 Laverna doesn't have notebooks or tags, though its search engine does a pretty good job of finding notes.
 On top of that, you can embed images into your notes with a couple of clicks.